AndyObtiva/glimmer-dsl-libui/README.md

 These examples include reimplementions of the examples in the [LibUI](https://github.com/kojix2/LibUI) project utilizing the [Glimmer GUI DSL](#glimmer-gui-dsl-concepts) as well as brand new examples.

 To browse all examples, simply launch the [Meta-Example](examples/meta_example.rb), which lists all examples and displays each example's code when selected.
+It also enables code editing to facilitate experimentation and learning.

 [examples/meta_example.rb](examples/meta_example.rb)